-There are a lot of moving parts to running a business: you need a way to keep in touch with your customers, send invoices, balance the books, market your services, manage projects, stay productive, and handle the myriad of little things that pop up on a whim.
+There are a lot of moving parts to run a business: you need a way to keep in touch with your customers, send invoices, balance the books, market your services, manage projects, stay productive, and handle the myriad of little things that pop up on a whim.

-The right tools can help you simplify the way you work, and even make them less “hands on” so you can focus more on growing your revenue.
+The right tools can help you simplify the way you work, and even make them less “hands-on” so you can focus more on growing your revenue.
 Here are our top picks for the best small business tools, some of which are completely free!

 One of its coolest features is the digital “shoebox” that acts as a repository for receipts, notes, documents, and any other paper trail items that need to stay with a client.
 These items can be auto-transferred into the invoice to ensure you’re charging your clients appropriately.

 If you’re looking for project management made easy, Asana is a powerful free tool that might make you wonder why it’s free.
 Using a checklist format, users can add specific tasks to different projects, assign them to others, categorize them, and check them off once completed.
 You can also build your own manual workflows using Asana by moving tasks from one stage to the next until they’re complete.